DMAIQ/poc-docker-selenium-chrome-ci-cd/README.md

 - [Python](https://www.python.org/downloads/) - via Windows Installer
 - [GitHub](https://github.com/) Account

+## Notices
+- The example test script will not be able to confirm login using USERNAME if MFA has been enabled.

 ## Local Setup and Execution

 ### 1. Set Up a local Selenium/Chrome instance with Docker